keboola/connection-docs/manipulation/transformations/sandbox/index.md

 - Sandbox disk space is limited to 10GB.
 - Memory is limited to 8GB.
-- The UI only allows tables to be loaded to Sandbox.
-Loading input files and transformation script is supported only by the [API](http://docs.provisioningapi.apiary.io/#reference/credentials-async-actions/create-credentials-async).
+- The UI for plain sandbox only allows tables to be loaded to Sandbox.
+Loading input files to plain sandbox is supported only by the [API](http://docs.provisioningapi.apiary.io/#reference/credentials-async-actions/create-credentials-async).
 - Sandboxes will be deleted after 5 days unless extended.
 - Adding data to existing sandboxes is not supported yet.